Cincinnati Bengals: Marvin Lewis years (2003–2018)

 In the 2013 season, for the third straight year, the Bengals clinched a playoff berth and also won the AFC North, finishing with an 11–5 record.
 But once again, the Bengals were defeated in the wild card round, this time by the San Diego Chargers, 27–10.
 Most of the blame was put on Andy Dalton, who threw two interceptions and fumbled on a forward dive.
 This made the Bengals 0–5 in playoff games since Mike Brown took over as owner.
 The 2014 season started well, with the Bengals winning their first three contests against the Baltimore Ravens, Atlanta Falcons, and Tennessee Titans.
 However, they lost their Week 5 road matchup with the New England Patriots, 43–17.
 An overtime tie with the Carolina Panthers and a shutout loss to the Indianapolis Colts followed the primetime loss to the Patriots.
 Finishing the season 10–5–1 as the fifth seed, they lost to the Colts, 26–10, in the first round of the playoffs.
 This was the first time the franchise made the playoffs four straight seasons.

-In 2015, the Bengals got out to a franchise-best 8–0 start with a 31–10 win over the Cleveland Browns, but they then lost multiple consecutive games yet clinched a playoff berth.
-However, they lost to the division rival Pittsburgh Steelers, 18–16, in the Wild Card round in the final minute, making them the first franchise in NFL history to lose five straight opening-round playoff games.
+In 2015, the Bengals got out to a franchise-best 8–0 start with a 31–10 win over the Cleveland Browns.
+Unfortunately, in Week 14 they would lose starting quarterback Andy Dalton to injury.
+He would not return that season, leaving A. J. McCarron to start under center.
+The Bengals finished with a franchise record-tying 12–4 mark.
+Additionally, they lost to the division rival Pittsburgh Steelers, 18–16, in the Wild Card round in the final minute, making them the first franchise in NFL history to lose five straight opening-round playoff games.
 This frustration continued in 2016 for the Bengals: they finished the 2016 campaign with a 6–9–1 record, losing several key players to injury, including A. J. Green, Giovani Bernard, and Jeremy Hill.
 They missed the playoffs for the first time since 2010, marking the first time Andy Dalton missed the playoffs as the Bengals' starting quarterback.
 One notable game was a 27–27 tie against the Washington Redskins which was played in London in 2016.

 Following a rough 2016 season, the Bengals looked forward into 2017.
 However, after starting 0–3, the Bengals never found their footing.
 At one point in the season, the Bengals were 5–9.
 There were rumors that Marvin Lewis would not return for the next season as the Bengals' head coach.
 However, after two come-from-behind victories over the Lions and Ravens that eliminated both teams from the playoffs, the Bengals finished 7–9.
 The final two games were convincing enough for owner Mike Brown to give Lewis a new two-year contract.